ettorepuccetti/terrarossa/NOTES.md

 npm run prepare
 ```

-On each commit, husky will run pretty-quick, which will run prettier on all staged files.
+On each commit, husky will run lint-staged, which will run prettier on all staged files.

 ## Providing context to component in Cypress component testing